Do Not Be Hard On Your Soft Email Bounces

-Are you one of those marketers that faithfully remove bounced email addresses from your members list?
+Are you one of those marketers that faithfully remove those email addresses from your members list?
 OR are you that marketer than just cannot let go of that bounced address, adding it back for future mailings?
 After all, most bounced emails are the result of full mailboxes right?
 Well actually no, most aren’t.
-A full mailbox is easily identified by most ESP’s bounce reports.
+A full mailbox is easily identified in most ESP’s reports.
 Automation tools, like the ones built into (Lyris) Aurea ListManager, handles those types of bounces for you.
 In fact (Lyris) Aurea ListManager™ by default will handle all the error mail.

 The Bounce Categories

 We can categorize email two ways: synchronous or asynchronous.
-Synchronous bounces are instantaneous as the failed delivery attempt is bounced back immediately.
+Synchronous bounces are instantaneous as the failed delivery attempt is returned back immediately.
 An asynchronous bounce is a message that, after a period of time, is returned after the message was sent out.

 The way the message is intercepted will determine the speed in which it is returned in bounce state.